 About the Young Artists String Quartet

-Quartet members receive tuition and fees (in state), plus $5000 stipend.
+Quartet members receive tuition and fees (in state), plus generous stipend.

-- CD or live audition for the MM degree
+- CD or live audition for the Master of Music (MM) degree

 - Three letters of recommendation